Traumia/Yelp_Data_Engineering_Project/README.md

 # Data Engineer Project - Yelp Dataset Analysis

-This project focuses on processing and analyzing the Yelp Dataset using various data engineering tools and technologies.__
+This project focuses on processing and analyzing the Yelp Dataset using various data engineering tools and technologies.<br>
-It covers data extraction, transformation, loading, and exploratory data analysis to find the top 10 popular restaurants in Philadelphia.__
+It covers data extraction, transformation, loading, and exploratory data analysis to find the top 10 popular restaurants in Philadelphia.<br>
-The project also involves creating a data layer for further analysis and machine learning using BigQuery ML.__
+The project also involves creating a data layer for further analysis and machine learning using BigQuery ML.<br>

 ## Technologies and Tools